 December 27, 2007

 Nan and Earl went out dancing every New Year's Eve and still had the energy to host a big family dinner on New Year's day, featuring the "Sarco Ham."
-The company Earl worked for gave employees a ham at holiday time, which Nan would bake on New Year's Day.
+The company Earl worked for gave employees a ham at holiday time, and the ham was the star of Nan's family dinner party on New Year's Day.

 Also on the dinner menu were potatoes (small canned potatoes crisped in a deep fryer and kept warm in the oven,) garlic bread, brussel sprouts, a big oil-and-vinegar salad, Earl's homemade wine, and the last of Nan's Christmas cookies.

-Before dinner, Nan served a big shrimp ring with cocktail sauce (my kids liked the shrimp ring the best!) and oven-baked hors d'oeuvres like her empanadas.
+Before dinner, Nan served a big shrimp ring with cocktail sauce (little Lauren liked the shrimp ring the best and never left room for dinner.)
+There might also be oven-baked hors d'oeuvres like her empanadas.

-She also made the empanadas for my bridal shower, which was at her house in 1985.
+Nan made these empanadas for my spring bridal shower in 1985.

 Empanadas